-Desktop computer: is a personal computer used on a flat surface due to its' size
+Desktop computer: A personal computer used on a flat surface due to its' size

-Laptop computer: is a small computer designed to be portable and with a built-in keyboard and mouse
+Laptop computer: A small computer designed to be portable and with a built-in keyboard and mouse

-Smartphone: a mobile phone capable of connecting to the internet
+Smartphone: A mobile phone capable of connecting to the Internet

-Tablet: is a flat computer with no keyboard, such as an ipad made by Apple or an Android made by Samsung or Amazon.
+Tablet: A flat computer with no keyboard, such as an iPad made by Apple or an Android made by other manufacturers.
 Both types of tablets give you a very similar experience.

+Homescreen

-Homescreen If you are using a tablet or smartphone, it will have a touch sensitive screen or Touchscreen, so you can use your fingers to navigate.
-The homescreen is the first screen you see after switching on.
-It has small programmes called Applications or Apps that allow you to use your device and the internet.
-To find out how to use them see our chapter on "How to Download and use Apps" on pages 21-23.
+If you are using a tablet or smartphone, it will have a touch sensitive screen or Touchscreen, so you can use your fingers to navigate.

+The homescreen is the first screen you see after switching on the device.
+It has small programmes called Applications or Apps that allow you to use your device and the Internet.
+To find out how to use them see our chapter on How to Download and Use Apps on pages 21-23.

 Turn on your device:

-Your device will need to be powered (plugged in) or have the battery charged.
-Keep it powered up or charged regularly. • Press the power button which will have a power symbol on it or by it
+Your device will need to be plugged in, or have the battery charged.
+Keep it powered up or charged regularly.

+• Press the power button which will have a power symbol on or by it

-- On a laptop it will be on the keyboard - On a desktop it will be on the front or top of the computer - On a smartphone or tablet it will be on the top or side Turn off your device:
+- On a laptop, it will be on the keyboard - On a desktop, it will be on the front or top of the computer - On a smartphone or tablet, it will be on the top or side.

+Turn off your device: